[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 Issue

-• You receive the error message "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console
+• You receive the error message "Login Failed: Connection has failed with state 'Not connected'" or "Login failed: Communication error" in ESET PROTECT Web Console

 Solution